francojreyes/mangadex-updates/README.md

 ### Done!
 The script will now send any updates for manga in your `manga` sheet to any webhooks in your `webhooks` sheet!
 Note this process is run every hour, and there will be nothing sent if no updates are found.
-If you are having any trouble, or would like to request a featutre, you can contact me on Discord at `@marsh#0943`.
+If you are having any trouble, or would like to request a feature, you can contact me on Discord at `@marshdapro`.

 # Planned Features
 - Support for MDLists